How to Manage a Remote Team

 I don’t like when my teammates…

 As a manager, understanding your team’s preferred communication style is even more important.
 How do they like to get feedback?
 How often?
-Do they like to get public shout-outs at companywide all-hands meetings, or would they rather receive a private Slack message praising their work?
-Understanding these preferences will help you find the right style for communication and the right remote work tool to use with each member of your team.
+Do they like to get public shout-outs at companywide video calls, or would they rather receive a private Slack message praising their work?
+Understanding these preferences will help you find the right style for communication and the right remote working tools to use with each member of your team.